 Bilateral matching AMVP-merge mode (JVET-W0106)

-In this test, bilateral matching AMVP-merge mode is investigated, where AMVP and merge inter predictors are combined.
-The final motion vector of the merge inter predictor is selected from the merge candidate list and is refined based on the minimum bilateral matching error between a reference block that is generated by AMVP candidate and a reference block that is generated by the merge candidate.
+In these tests, bilateral matching and template matching AMVP-merge mode is investigated, where AMVP and merge inter predictors are combined.
+The merge candidate list is reordered based on the minimum bilateral matching error between a reference block that is generated by AMVP candidate and a reference block that is generated by the merge candidate or merge list is reordered based on the template matching cost.
+The motion vector of the merge inter predictor is selected from the reordered merge list.

 Additionally, this method is tested with the template matching methods disabled in the anchor and the test: TM AMVP, TM MERGE, TM GPM, ARMC.